locofocos/locofocos.github.io/_posts/2018-11-24-holy-unto-the-lord.md

 title:  "Holy Unto the Lord"
 tags: bible holy divorce
 ---
+These are my notes from a teaching/sermon I presented at our home church, Freedom Hill KC.
+Feel free to contact me if you'd like more information about our church.

 Holy unto the Lord.
 Or "unto" something else.
 Not covering plain old "be holy".
 I want to look at the "unto".